 I wanted help but didn’t know who to turn to.

-I needed easy for a change but I had no idea how to get through the struggles.
+I needed life to be easy for a change, but I had no idea how to get through the struggles.

 So I headed to my favorite spot near one of our local ponds to contemplate, which turned into sobbing in defeat.
 A full-on surrender to the Universe.

 After crying until the well of tears was dry, I decided to grab a soft swirl at our local ice cream shack up the road.
 Obviously, because ice cream makes everything better!